turingschool/launch-curriculum/module4/index.md

 ---
 layout: page
 title: Module 4
-subheading: Object Oriented Programming with C#
+subheading: APIs and Expanding MVC Concepts
 ---

 ## Overview

-In Module 4, students will begin to dive into the skills and mindsets necessary to succeed as a Turing student and a developer.
+In Module 4, students will continue to expand their knowledge of MVC and learn to build RESTful APIs.

 ## Instructors